 The Biolite pushes out an impressive 330 lumens, which is more than enough for most nighttime activities.
 We had no problems hiking or running on the forested trails near our testing area.
 We also found that we used the Biolite as much around the house as we did in the woods.
 The light was perfect for grilling and indispensable when we had to stack wood at night to beat an incoming rain storm.
 At home and on the trail, the Biolite was the first headlamp that we grabbed.

 The light includes four different modes, including a white spotlight, a white floodlight, a white strobe, and a red light for night vision.
 Switching between modes only takes a quick press on the raised button at the top of the light.
 When you turn the light off, it remembers your last setting — which is a feature we’d love to see in every headlamp.
 It’s incredibly useful to turn off your light in red mode and fire it up again knowing you will be bathed in vision-saving red and not blinding white light.

 The battery on the light is respectable with 3.5 hours in full brightness and 40 hours in minimum light.
 We used the light at night for nearly three hours straight and didn’t notice any loss in intensity.
 As the battery drains, A handy meter on the battery pack lets you know how much juice you have left.
 The light recharges via micro USB so you can replenish on the go if you have a portable USB battery pack or access to an outlet.

 Price and availability

-The Biolite headlamp will launch in spring 2019 with a suggested retail price of $63.
-A select number of units are available now for pre-order on Kickstarter at discounted prices.
+The Biolite headlamp 330 is available now at with a suggested retail price of $49.95.
 Each headlamp includes a charging cable and a stuff sack that doubles as a hanging lantern.
-All Kickstarter purchases shipped to US and Canada addresses are expected to arrive in time for the holiday season.